Dreamlone/environmental-monitoring/README.md

 - `Station` column: It is required to enter station identifiers into the table (for station Tvärminne) and prepare a separate document listing all possible identifiers for each station abbreviation
 - `General description of data` column: Need to fill in the gaps for stations Kilpisjärvi, Lammi and Tvärminne
 - `Location` column: Need to fill in the gaps for stations Kilpisjärvi, Lammi and Tvärminne
-- `X`, `Y` and `Coordinate system`: it is proposed to indicate WGS84 coordinates everywhere instead of local metric systems (this will allow users to find a point more easily in both Google maps and other ones, as well as such coordinates are much easier to understand than multi-cypher coordinates from metric systems).
+- `X`, `Y` and `Coordinate system` columns: it is proposed to indicate WGS84 coordinates everywhere instead of local metric systems (this will allow users to find a point more easily in both Google maps and other ones, as well as such coordinates are much easier to understand than multi-cypher coordinates from metric systems).
+Regardless of whether WGS84 will be used or not, it is necessary to keep the coordinates of all stations in one coordinate reference system and projection
-- `Environment type`, `Other type`: предлагается обьединить эти колонки и сделать
+- `Environment type`, `Other type` columns: It is proposed to merge these columns and add a category such as “other” to the `Environment type` column
+- `Measured variables` column: to save space, consider presenting the table in long format instead of wide one (see Figure 1)

+TODO add the picture with visualization

+Figure 1.
+Wide format into long format for the column `Measured variables` transformation

+- `Unit` column: Need to fill the gaps for stations Kilpisjärvi, Lammi and Tvärminne.
+If the value is dimensionless quantity, this must be specified explicitly. nan should not be in this column
+- `Spatial extent` column: Need to fill the gaps for stations Kilpisjärvi, Lammi and Tvärminne.
+Unification needed.
+Perhaps the presence of this column is redundant and its role is already fulfilled by such fields as X, Y and Location.
+If we assume that the column is to be saved, then it makes sense to store spatial coverage in it using bounding box coordinates instead of places name
+- `Spatial resolution` column: Need to fill the gaps for station Tvärminne.
+It is necessary to unify, for example, to present all information in two possible variants: meters and centimeters.
+- `Temporal extent` column: Need to fill the gaps for stations Kilpisjärvi, Lammi and Tvärminne.
+Unification needed: some cells indicate the dates of monitoring, others the duration
+- `Starting year` column: Need to fill the gaps for stations Kilpisjärvi, Lammi and Tvärminne.
+Unification needed: replace "noin 1970" with 1970 so only integers will be in the column, etc.
+- `End year` column: Need to fill the gaps for stations Lammi and Tvärminne.
+Unification needed: it is better to avoid presence in one column integer values and "ongoing" string
+- `Temporal resolution` column: Need to fill the gaps for stations Kilpisjärvi, Lammi and Tvärminne.
+A unified system for specifying the discreteness of observations should be developed
+- `Data type` column: Need to fill the gaps for stations Kilpisjärvi, Lammi and Tvärminne
+- `Format` column: Need to fill the gaps for stations Kilpisjärvi, Lammi and Tvärminne
+- `Is the dataset well described` column: Make the column take only two values: True or False
+- `In what databases the dataset has been described` column: Need to fill the gaps for stations Kilpisjärvi, Lammi and Tvärminne
+- `Is the dataset regurlarly shared somewhere` column: Make the column take only two values: True or False
+- `Is the data used in a publication` column: Make the column take only two values: True or False
+- `Where` column: Each cell can have either None or a list with links to publications so that more than one can be specified
+- `Owner` and other column: Need to fill the gaps for stations Kilpisjärvi, Lammi and Tvärminne if required and

 General suggestions for improving interoperability:
 - Allow datasets to be uploaded in multiple formats, or allow the user to interact with the data through a REST API.
-Possible examples: Parquet, CSV, Excel, JSON, GEOJSON, Geopackage, shapefile.
+Possible examples: _Parquet_, _CSV_, _Excel_, _JSON_, _GEOJSON_, _Geopackage_, _shapefile_.
 Converters of tabular data to such formats can be reused in other data catalogs.

+All proposed changes are planned to be implemented in a step-by-step collaboration with representatives of the institutions that own the datasets that are described in this metadata.

 ### Step 2.
 Accessibility